 Certain medications can exacerbate oral health problems.
 Some medicines dry out the mouth.
 Saliva plays an important role in regulating the health of your mouth.
 Smoking is also a major contributor to gum disease.

+Visiting your dental office and getting your teeth cleaned at least twice a year will definetely avoid periodontal problems.
 Although our office provides various treatments to deal with gum disease, prevention is always the best course of action.
 You should floss your teeth once daily and brush at least twice a day.
 You may also want to consider incorporating mouthwash into your daily routine.

 You also need to maintain a healthy diet.
 Having the right nutrients in your diet will boost your immune system, so it is better capable of fighting off toxins.
 You should stop any negative habits contributing to the periodontal disease, such as teeth grinding and smoking.